the-draupnir-project/draupnir-documentation/docs/moderator/managing-policy-lists.md

 The easiest way to watch a room is to use the `!draupnir watch` command.
 This will tell Draupnir to watch the list and apply its policies to your rooms.
-We recommend subscribe to to the list curated by the community moderation effort, which exclusively focusses on spam.
+We recommend subscribe to to the list curated by the community moderation effort, which exclusively focuses on spam.
 You can do so with the following command `!draupnir watch
 #community-moderation-effort-bl:neko.dev`.